Data Chaos to Reproducible Pipeline: The 2025 Deep-Dive Guide to Cleaning, Versioning, and Documenting Research Data

 6.2 Human-Readable Report

-Pipeline auto-writes docs/provenance_report.md
+Pipeline auto-writes docs/provenance_report.md:

-survey1_clean.parquet generated on 2025-06-05 byclean_survey.py
+survey1_clean.parquet generated on 2025-06-05 by

-).
+clean_survey.py(commita1b2c3).
 Steps: rename columns, parse dates, drop 2 duplicate rows (IDs P102, P356), convert cortisol units µg/dL→mg/dL.

 6.3 Reproducibility Badges